 Sensible use of targeted keywords

 It’s important to make sure you have targeted keywords in your content, especially within your opening paragraph.
-However stuffing your content with keywords is bad SEO practice and your website will be penalised by search engines.
+However, stuffing your content with keywords is bad SEO practice and your website will be penalised by search engines – so avoid this at all costs by writing relevant, natural content that is informative for people searching for the topic/service in question.

 Add value to your content with media

-Google will love your website if you use media such as videos with your content.
-This will increase the chances of your page being ranked above other which don’t take advantage of this.
+Google will love your website if you use media such as images and videos with your content.
+This will increase the chances of your pages being ranked above others which don’t take advantage of this.
+Remember, Google wants to serve the most useful article or page for the visitor – so the more informative, useful and clear your page is, the higher you’ll rank – video content that is properly optimised will help with this.

 Build internal links between your pages

 A connected website is a well optimised website.
-Internal links to other pages on your website will create a network and it will be easier for search engine bots to crawl your website.
-This in turn can help to improve your search ranking.
+Internal links to other pages on your site will create a network and it will be easier for search engine bots to crawl the whole site – and thus index it.
+This in turn can help to improve your search rankings.

 Integrate social media